 Coverage, content and quality of antenatal care is inconsistent and fails to detect risks in a timely manner to enable women to prepare for the birth, especially among vulnerable populations (lower wealth quintiles, rural area).
 There is lack of robust population level burden data to inform global and local estimation of key risk factors, vulnerabilities and morbidity and mortality outcomes.
 The aim of this multicountry trial is to develop a robust database to inform machine learning for the purpose of pregnancy risk stratification.

 Pregnancy surveillance and health systems assessment (HSA) will be done to examine the availability and readiness of facilities to provide antenatal care, intrapartum care, and postnatal care with the aim is to strengthen the health systems and optimize maternal, newborn and child care services.

 We are a part of a multi country study -A prospective, longitudinal study of maternal and newborn health and Health Systems Assessment to assess availability and readiness of antenatal, intrapartum and postnatal care services.
 Data will inform development of innovative strategies to optimize pregnancy outcomes for mothers and their newborns.
-Status: Preparatory Pilot phase work ongoing.
+Status: Study ongoing.

 Implementation Research to Promote Treatment of Pneumonia in Under-five Children in a North Indian District to Achieve High Population-based Coverage